pkgforge/soar-docs/src/configuration.md

 soar defconfig --external
 ```

-You can selectively enable repositories unsing command:
+You can selectively enable repositories using command:

 ```sh
 # only enable bincache repo